 Traditional Barley Shochu

-Pleasingly mild and aromatic, with the evocative flavour of ripe pear and cinnamon.
-Terrifically popular in Japan, where it is credited with defining a new shochu style for contemporary tastes.
+Pleasingly mild and aromatic, with the evocative flavour of ripe pear and cinnamon, Iki is made with koji rice (for sweetness and finesse) and barley.
+Aged in sherry barrels, it is credited with defining a new shochu style for contemporary taste.

 Genkai Distilling Company